Here are the current lockdown measures in Greece for May 2021. This article presents the main COVID-related restrictions in Greece.

 - The three last classes of high schools (λύκεια), with mandatory self-testing for students, teachers and other employees

 - All other schools (kindergartens, primary schools, high schools – γυμνάσια), with online learning.

 - Universities, with online learning

-The following shops and services remain closed: Restaurants and cafes for seated customers, bars, museums, galleries, theatres, cinemas, gyms and similar activities, ski centres, campsites.
+The following shops and services remain closed for now: Bars / nightclubs, indoors theatres, indoors cinemas, gyms and similar activities.

 For more information on exercising, you can check out this official website (in Greek).